Operational Strategies Team

 Professional Experience, Dedication and Commitment

 The executive staff of the Child Care Resource Center (CCRC) is charged with overseeing programs, infrastructure, human resources, finances, and communication for the agency.
 Combined, this five member executive team brings over 100 years of professional experience and commitment to CCRC.
 The team is dedicated to providing children and families access to quality child care, family support, economic development, and community education.

 For more information regarding Child Care Resource Center, call (818) 717-1000 or contact us.

 President & CEO

-Prior to coming to CCRC, Michael served as Senior Vice President of the California Community College Foundation where he developed child, youth and family development education programs.
+Prior to coming to CCRC, Michael spent 14 years as Senior Vice President of the California Community College Foundation where he developed child, youth and family development education programs.
 He also served as the Chief of Emancipation Services for the Los Angeles County Department of Children and Family Services (LADCFS).